BioHPC/MegaR/README.md

 ![](https://github.com/BioHPC/megaR/blob/master/screenshot/accuracy_rf_plot.png)

-An additional feature of tool that can improve accuracy is **select level to classify** tab.
-When more than two classes are present, only the class that are examined for classification can be selected.
-This also allows to remove control and other less important class from the model thus increasing the model accuracy.
+An additional feature of tool that can improve accuracy is the **select level to classify** tab.
+When more than two classes are present, only the classes that are examined for classification can be selected.
+This also allows the removal of control and other less important classes from the model, thus increasing the model accuracy.

-Plots can be downloaded by clicking in download the plot button to save for future use.
+Plots can be downloaded by clicking the download the plot button to save for future use.

 The error rate of prediction on test set is a better estimate of model accuracy and it can be estimated using confusion matrix generated under confusion Matrix tab.
 The Statistics of how well the model performs can also be obtained using the statistics tab.